ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-09-consistency-and-concensus.md

   - **Logs**: total order broadcast effectively creates a replication/transaction log, with all nodes appending and reading the same ordered messages.
   - **Lock services** with **fencing** tokens: each lock request is appended to the log and assigned a monotonically increasing sequence number (e.g., ZooKeeper’s *zxid*), ensuring correct fencing.
 - A critical property is that once messages are delivered, their order is fixed — **no retroactive reordering** is allowed—making this approach stronger than timestamp ordering.

+#### Implementing linearizable storage using total order broadcast

+- Linearizability and total order broadcast (TOB) are closely related but distinct concepts.
+  - TOB guarantees that all messages are delivered reliably and in the **same order** to **all nodes**, but delivery timing is **not guaranteed** (it’s asynchronous).
+  - Linearizability guarantees that each read sees the most recent write — a stronger recency property.
+- You can build linearizable storage (e.g., enforcing unique usernames) on top of TOB by using it as an **append-only log**:
+  - Append a tentative claim.
+  - Wait until your message is delivered back.
+  - If your message is the first for that key, succeed; otherwise, abort.
+- Because all nodes receive messages in the same order, they agree on which operation “won.”
+This also enables serializable transactions.
+- However, this setup only guarantees **sequential consistency** (operations appear in the same order everywhere) — not **full linearizability for reads**.
+- To make reads linearizable, systems can:
+  - Route reads through the log (like `etcd` quorum reads),
+  - Use a sync mechanism to catch up to the latest log position (like *ZooKeeper’s* `sync()`), or
+  - Read from a synchronously updated replica (like chain replication).

+#### Implementing total order broadcast using linearizable storage

+- If you have a linearizable register supporting an atomic **increment-and-get** (or compare-and-set), you can assign each broadcast message a unique, consecutive sequence number.
+Nodes then deliver messages in order of these sequence numbers, ensuring total ordering.
+- Unlike **Lamport timestamps**, these sequence numbers have **no gaps**, so nodes can detect missing messages (e.g., if message 5 is missing between 4 and 6).
+- However, maintaining such a linearizable counter in a distributed system is hard — **failures** and **network partitions** make it complex to ensure correctness.
+- 👉 Linearizable registers, total order broadcast, and consensus are **equivalent problems** — solving one allows you to implement the others.
+This equivalence leads into the study of **consensus algorithms** in the next section.